 Of course, perhaps the most common way to prevent bites from ticks and other bugs is with insect repellent.
 But as you can probably tell from the harsh, chemical smell of most bug sprays, most of these products aren’t exactly good for you.
 And when you consider the fact that your skin is your largest organ and whatever it absorbs passes into your bloodstream, this is pretty concerning.
 So are there non-toxic bug spray options that actually work?

-The issue of how to protect yourself, unfortunately, isn’t completely uncomplicated.
+The answer to that, unfortunately, isn’t completely uncomplicated.
 Bug repellents are full of strong chemicals, and according to the Environmental Working Group, there is “no sure, completely safe way to prevent bug bites.
 All bug repellents have pros and cons.”
-Keep in mind that using a bug repellent adds to your toxic load.
+Keep in mind that using a chemical bug repellent adds to your toxic load.